tidev/node-ios-device/README.md

 #### Event: 'devices'

+Emitted when a device is connected or disconnected.

 - `{Array<Object>} devices` - An array of devices

 #### Event: 'error'

+Emitted if there was an error such as platform is unsupported, failed to load or compile a compatible `node-ios-device` binary, or failed to detect devices.

 - `{Error} err` - The error